 Calvert Academy Online Private School offers a selection of high school courses that are approved by the NCAA and can be used for NCAA athletic eligibility.
 For more information and a listing of eligible courses, please visit the NCAA Eligibility Site and use CEEB code 210712.

-The need for accreditation of schools and curriculum began when public demand grew for higher quality education standards and accountability for schools.
+The need for accreditation of schools began when public demand grew for higher quality education standards and accountability for schools.

 Validation that a school is meeting important standards and guidelines from an unbiased third-party organization is especially important for homeschooling families who want to make sure their children do not have any gaps in their education.